GaryYas/Notebook/README.md

 simply a collection of notes.
 The ability to retrieve a list of notebooks along with the number of notes in each one should be possible

-Implemented with following technologies: Spring boot, maven, Sprig data jpa(hibernate), H2 relational database, Swagger 3 open api ,junit 5, lombok and java 11, Caffeine cache.
+Implemented with following technologies: Spring boot, maven, Sprig data jpa(hibernate), H2 relational database, Swagger 3 open api ,junit 5, lombok, java 11 and
+Caffeine cache.

 For runnig you should have installed maven 3.65 and java 11.
 Or run through your preferred ide without maven installed.